All Episodes

 Yeah.

-Um, you know, I I believe that was part of the reason why my case was was actually dismissed because if we had gotten exposure to it, I think that all of the information that was in there would have predated 2020, which would have been a total disaster for that jury to see that they were negotiating all of this stuff in 2015 through 2019 with the contracts that they had and everything else would have completely totally blown up the case.
+You know, I believe that was part of the reason why my case was actually dismissed, because if we had gotten exposure to it, I think that all of the information that was in there would have predated 2020, which would have been a total disaster for that jury.

-So uh, you know, pandemics don't exist.
+So, you know, pandemics don't exist.

-Um, I still do breast augmentation.
+You know, I still do breast augmentation.

 Some people say that that's kind of like an oxymoron.

-Um, but uh I still do it because it, you know, unfortunately for me, I don't think it's necessarily bad for you.
+But I still do it because it, you know, unfortunately for me, I don't think it's necessarily bad for you.

 Silicone is sand.

-Um, do some people have an effect on it?
+Do some people have an effect on it?

 Yes, I do.

-That's you know, that's something that you know we have to correct surgically if they want that corrected.
+That's, you know, that's something that, you know, we have to correct surgically if they want that corrected.

-Um does it have to happen?
+Does it have to happen?

 Probably not.

-Um I don't think a woman needs to gain 50 pounds for an eight-pound baby.
+I don't think a woman needs to gain 50 pounds for an eight-pound baby.

-Um you know, and yet that's kind of what we're taught.
+And, you know, and yet that's kind of what we're taught.

 I think that it's completely pharma-owned.

-90 plus percent of docs out there are salaried by in some way, shape, or form, either by uh hospital organization or a large medical subspecialty group, which in turn is then financed by the insurance corporations, which in turn is financed by big harma.
+90 plus percent of docs out there are salaried by in some way, shape, or form, either by a hospital organization or a large medical subspecialty group, which in turn is then financed by the insurance corporations, which in turn is financed by big harma.

 So exactly.

-Uh and and then learning, you know, I've interviewed uh doctors Kaufman and Cowan and learned from them and so many others.
+Kaufman and Cowan and learned from them and so many others.

 Right.

-And you know, I was so freaked out.
+And, you know, I was so freaked out.

-I was like, yeah, we gotta have travel bans and stuff, and we've got to look at this.
+I was like, yeah, we got to have travel bans and stuff.

 And now looking back, I realize we were all being hoaxed.

-The whole thing was theater, and it was all designed to get people to be injected with something that harmed and killed tens of millions of people.
+And it was all designed to get people to be injected with something that harmed and killed tens of millions of people.

 Right.

-Yeah, I I'm fully on board.
+Yeah, I'm fully on board.

-Uh they want 500,000 people.
+They want 500,000 people.

-Uh they've already decreased the birth rate by more than 30%.
+They've already decreased the birth rate by more than 30%.

 I mean, actually, this is trained on more than any other mainstream engine in the world by far on these subjects.

-But I also think that the globalists, they want to exterminate billions of humans because they realize that both cognition and labor can uh very shortly be replaced by machines.
+But I also think that the globalists, they want to exterminate billions of humans because they realize that both cognition and labor can very shortly be replaced by machines.

-And I think that they're using the medical uh establishment system in order to accelerate that extermination agenda.
+And I think that they're using the medical establishment system in order to accelerate that extermination agenda.

 And I think we already saw the opening chapter of that, but they're nowhere near finished because they didn't kill a billion people yet.

-So they're gonna keep trying.
+So they're going to keep trying.

-Well, like have I gone too far on that, or what do you think?
+Like, have I gone too far on that?

 No.

-Uh that's my opinion.
+That's my opinion.

 But you need that innovation.